igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 :::

-That's it!
-Now we can use the same code for all environments and don't worry about global state, because it's isolated in the [_Scope_](https://effector.dev/docs/api/effector/scope).
+That is it!
+Now we can use the same code for all environments and do not worry about global state, because it is isolated in the [_Scope_](https://effector.dev/docs/api/effector/scope).

 :::tip
 Read more about `allSettled` function in the article about [explicit start _Event_ of the application](/magazine/explicit_start).